nikolayg/nikgrozev-website/_posts/blog/2021-12-04-java-9-and-afterwards.md

 type: post
 published: true
 status: publish
-excerpt: This post summarises the new fatures in Java after version 9.
+excerpt: This post summarises the new features in Java after version 9.
   It covers the most prominent features from a developer's perspective.
 It either omits or gives a high level overview of less commonly used features.